 This year also involves an in-depth investigation of human physiology to understand the complex interactions among reproductive, endocrine, nervous, skin, muscular, skeletal and digestive systems.
 Constitutional physiology and the impact of stress are also emphasized.
 Students examine the cellular system and how fluid is transported throughout the body.

-On the first Sunday of each month there will be an herb walk.
+On the first Sunday of each month there will be an herb walk, with exception to Winter months.
 There will also be three class field trips.
 At the conclusion of the course, students will have a firm and well rounded foundation in herbalism.
 Students completing the course will be awarded a beautiful certificate suitable for framing and placement on their office wall.

 San Francisco Class is held at the Charlotte Maxwell Complementary Clinic, 2601 Mission St., Ste 201.
 Directions can be found here.

 To apply: Please submit your application by email or physical mail and place your non-refundable deposit.